instancer-kirik/tryton/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide for Tryton Fork

-This guide will walk you through deploying your Tryton fork to Railway for production use with DivvyQueue.
+This guide will walk you through deploying your Tryton fork to Railway for production use with DivvyQueue, with a focus on security best practices.

 ## Prerequisites